mienaikoe/ziyu/Chapters/Chapter3.md

   "If this is as important as you say, then it would be worth a few tova in Ulu."

+  He shouted, "More than just a few!"

+  I was astonished.
+He was always so laid back and now he was the most animated I had ever seen him.
 He sighed and sat back, turning it over in his head.
-I approached the desk and squatted across from him, pausing to admire the old wood that countless messengers before him had written on.
+I approached the desk and squatted across from him, pausing to admire the old wood that countless messengers before him had worked from.

   I tried to convince him again, "I can't think of any better way to do it"